MaximeVivier/Articles/blog-posts/event-sourcing-serveless/event-sourcing-serveless.md

 In terms of efficiency, we **still need a single lambda** to compute the **aggregate** since it's time-consuming operation, so the rule of plugging multiple lambda to the streams is not a rule that will change this architecture.

 The opportunity here is that we can have the lambda dispatching the events to the projectors failing without worrying about and infinite retry or loosing data.
 The **error handling** allows the configuration of **destination for failed-events** and for a **retry policy of my choice**.
 Having both a fanout that must not fail and a dispatchAggregate to compute and attach the aggregate to the event becomes useless.
-A step can now be skipped by having the dispatchAggregate receiving the DynamoDB streams, computing and attaching the aggregate to the events before publishing them in EventBridge.
-A retry policy and a destination for failed-events must be configured on this lambda.
+A step can now be skipped by having the **dispatchAggregate receiving the DynamoDB streams**, computing and attaching the aggregate to the events before publishing them in EventBridge.
+A **retry policy** and a **destination for failed-events** must be configured on this lambda.

 ![Data synchronization for CQRS with AWS serverless technologies with aggregate dispatcher](./assets/finalArchiWoFanout.png 'Data synchronization for CQRS with AWS serverless technologies with aggregate dispatcher')